 - Typical A-level offer

 - Typical contextual A-level offer

-BBB, including at least one science subject.Find out more about contextual admissions.
+BBB/ABC including specific subjects .Find out more about contextual admissions.

 - Refugee/care-experienced offer